SFI_Press_Monolith-8004.jpg

 R. E. Kálmán, “Contributions to the Theory of Optimal Control” (1960)

-16. David Wolpert: The Relationship between Physics and Computation: The Minimal Thermodynamic Cost of to Erase a Bit
+16. David H. Wolpert: The Relationship between Physics and Computation: The Minimal Thermodynamic Cost of to Erase a Bit

 R. Landauer, “Irreversibility and Heat Generation in the Computing Process” (1961)